schmittjoh/JMSJobQueueBundle/Resources/doc/installation.rst

 Queues
 ======================
-Mulitple queue support is enabled for 4 simultaneous job queues.
+Multiple queue support is enabled for 4 simultaneous job queues.

 If your database has 5 queues pending the 5th queue will execute when one of the first 4 is out of jobs.